 Garrison received his Bachelor of Arts (with Honors) from the University of Wisconsin in 1975, where he studied Political Science, Philosophy and History.
 He went on to earn his Doctor of Jurisprudence (J.D.) from Indiana University in 1978.
 Garrison is admitted to the practice of law in Indiana.

-Andy has a Bachelor of Arts Degree in Business Management from Franklin College in Franklin, IN and a Masters Degree in Business Administration from Indiana University's Kelly School of Business.
+Grant has a Bachelor of Science Degree in Business Management and Business Economics and Public Policy from Indiana University's Kelly School of Business in Bloomington, IN and a Masters Degree in Business Administration from Ball State's Miller College of Business.

 Robert Bugher has served in the capacity of Chief Counsel since June 2000.
 Mr. Bugher has also served as Staff Counsel for the Department since his original hire in April 1995.
 Before joining the Department, Mr. Bugher spent three years as a private attorney at Brown and Nelson in Indianapolis.
 Other significant legal experience includes over four years in the Office of the Indiana Attorney General, both in the capacity of a Law Clerk and Deputy Attorney General.
 He also spent two years as an Associate Planner in the Office of the Columbus Planning Department located in Columbus, Indiana.